 3. Shark Lady: The True Story of How Eugenie Clark Became the Ocean's Most Fearless Scientist : I love this series!
 This is a great science picture book all about Eugenie Clark and how she learned to dive and discover.

 4. The Story of Frida Kahlo : All about the life of Frida Kahlo!

 5. Malala's Magic Pencil : A great book about Malala Yousafzai, the youngest recipient to win the Nobel Peace Prize.

-I love a good read aloud, but it's always great to have students reflecting!
-My two favorite ways to do this, whether it's all together, in small groups, or independently, are using reading graphic organizers or reading response slides!
+I love a good read-aloud, but it's always great to have students reflecting!
+My two favorite ways to do this, whether it's all together, in small groups, or independently, are by using reading graphic organizers or reading response slides!

 Printable & Digital Graphic Organizers

 These graphic organizers are perfect for any text.
 Use for writing, reading or reading comprehension.
 You can create as digital graphic organizers as well.
 Vocabulary, story elements, author’s purpose and many more are included.

 Digital Reading Response Slides & Printable Pages

 These reading response slides are perfect for any text.
 Use them in google classroom/google slides, use the picture versions in Seesaw, or use the printable pages!

 6. Black Women in Science : This amazing book celebrates the incredible Black women in STEM who have used their brains, bravery, and ambition to beat the odds.